 Emerging Science Note

-GELLERMAN: It’s Living on Earth.
-I’m Bruce Gellerman.
-Coming up: tea and tradition for two with a British tea master.
-But first this Note on Emerging Science from Lauren Cox.
+GELLERMAN: It’s Living on Earth, I'm Bruce Gellerman.
+Just ahead, why we have to give thanks to caterpillars.
+But first this Note on Emerging Science from Raphaella Bennin.

 Living on Earth wants to hear from you!